LasCC/QR-Generator/README.md

 [![N|Solid](https://i.imgur.com/sCugwOH.png)](https://sowd6.csb.app/)

-This is a free generator of QR code.
+This app is a free to use generator of QR codes.

   - Built with React
   - Totally free to use